marks/melodykramer.github.io/_posts/2015-04-18-public-radio-content-should-be-open.md

 2. From [NPR's original mission statement](http://current.org/2012/05/national-public-radio-purposes/): "The total service should be trustworthy, enhance intellectual development, expand knowledge, deepen aural esthetic enjoyment, increase the pleasure of living in a pluralistic society and result in a service to listeners which makes them more responsive, informed human beings and intelligent responsible citizens of their communities and the world....National Public Radio *will not regard its audience as a "market" or in terms of its disposable income, but as curious, complex individuals who are looking for some understanding, meaning and joy in the human experience.*"

 3. From [a 2012 speech](http://current.org/2012/06/14260/) by Jay Allison: "For many of us, for some important core of us, public radio is a calling. *We believe in a civic responsibility and in civil behavior.* That’s a precious combination, because it’s increasingly rare.
 Our listeners know this about us.
 It’s why they trust us.
 And it’s why people want to join our cause — as supporters and participants...We should seek out our likely collaborators.
 Build partnerships with other groups who have kinship with us: arts groups, civic organizations, schools, museums, social services, all the nonprofits involved in making our places better. *We can act as a key connector in community*."

+*Why creating open source products and creative commons content are part of the key to fulfilling this mission*

 2. Open source software is software that does not charge users a purchase or licensing fee for modifying or redistributing the source code, in our projects and contribute back to the open source community.